Every year, between 20-50 million people are injured or disabled after being involved in a car accident.

 You must always stop your car after an accident occurs.
 This is the case whether you collided with another driver or a stationary object.
 No matter how minor the damage, you still have a legal obligation to stop and check for damage.

 Once you’ve stopped the car, examine your body to see if you have suffered any injuries.
 Next, determine whether or not you need medical care.
 We recommend that if you feel any symptoms at all, it’s best to get checked out.

 You should also check to see if anyone else involved in the accident needs medical care.

 Be sure to take note of how you feel later on, too.
 Even if you feel fine right now, you might experience delayed injury symptoms once the shock of the crash and the adrenaline has worn off.

 Call the Police

 Call the police after an accident, no matter how minor you feel it is.
-When the police arrive, they will investigate the scene and prepare a driver’s exchange or crash report that will have many of the necessary information required to file an insurance claim.
+When the police arrive, they will investigate the scene and prepare a driver’s exchange or crash report that will have much of the necessary information required to file an insurance claim.